lex-node/governance/constitution/constitution.md

   * **Transfers:** transferring funds to addresses that facilitate the above
   * **Agreements:** formal understandings of Contributor relationships, including non-financial in nature
 * **Pocket Improvement Proposal (PIP):** proposals to upgrade any facet of the Pocket Network, including Protocol Upgrades and Governance Upgrades
-* **Pocket Core:** the Official Golang Implementation of the Pocket Network Protocol (aka "Pocket Core") available at the master branch of https://github.com/pokt-network/pocket-core, as it may be updated from time to time.
+* **Pocket Core:** the Official Golang Implementation of the Pocket Network Protocol available at the master branch of https://github.com/pokt-network/pocket-core, as it may be updated from time to time.
 [NOTE TO DRAFT: to be checked with team whether referring to the master branch is correct or if tying to "official releases" would be more appropriate]
 * **Pocket Development Company:** Pocket Network Inc., a Delaware corporation.
 * **Pocket Network:** at each time, the network recognized as having "netid: mainnet" by a majority of [nodes] [NOTE TO DRAFT: potentially should refer to both Validator Nodes and Seed Nodes even if "Pocket Blockchain" definition only refers to Validator Nodes?
 This definition perhaps has more justification to refer to the broader set of nodes] running Pocket Core at such time.
 * **Pocket Network Council (Council):** an unincorporated association of Stakeholders, represented by their ownership of Voting Tokens, who perform the Legislative function of the DAO
 * **Pocket Network Foundation (Foundation):** the Ownerless Foundation domiciled in the Cayman Islands, controlled by the Council to perform Executive functions
-* **Pocket Protocol:** the consensus rules and other protocol rules and features embodied in Pocket Core as operated on the Pocket Network.
+* **Pocket Protocol:** the consensus and coordination rules and other rules and procedures embodied in Pocket Core as operated by Nodes running Pocket Core on the Pocket Network.
 * **Pocket Technologies:** /placeholder/ [NOTE TO SELF: GLOBAL REVIEW OF "POCKET NETWORK" vs. "POCKET TECHNOLOGIES" and where each is appropriate]
 * **POKT:** the unit of account recognized as "POKT" by Pocket Core on the Pocket Network and Pocket Blockchain.
-Balances of POKT are tracked in denominations of "pokt" or "upockt" in the "coins" field for each unique address / public key on the Pocket Blockchain.
+Balances of POKT are tracked in denominations of "pokt" or "upockt" in the "coins" or "balance" field for each unique address / public key on the Pocket Blockchain.
 POKT is the native cryptocurrency of the Pocket Network and Pocket Blockchain.
 * **Protocol Upgrades:** software updates to Pocket Core, approved according to PIPs
 * **ReturnOnInvestmentTarget:** an off-chain pricing parameter, enabling the Council to signal how many days they believe it should take an App to achieve the USD/Relay Target Range, accounting for the opportunity cost of using the Pocket Network versus competing services
 * **Seed Node:** a Node (other than a Valiadtor Node) that: (a) maintains a copy of the 'Node Address Book' for the Pocket Network and engages in the related peer ID discovery and peer ID propagation activities; and (b) dispatches relay requests to Validator Nodes.